Skip to main content

 Scenario 4 — Currency & Regional Issues: Advertisers running ads in countries with currency controls (Turkey, Brazil, Argentina, Nigeria) frequently encounter payment restrictions when exchange rate fluctuations cause billing discrepancies.
 Additionally, payment methods issued in one country but used to pay for ads targeting another country can trigger fraud flags.
 Resolution: Use a payment method issued in the same currency as your ad account's billing currency.
 If you operate internationally, maintain separate ad accounts with locally-issued payment methods for each market.

 Scenario 5 — Prepaid/Virtual Card Restrictions: In 2026, Meta has significantly tightened its acceptance of prepaid cards, virtual cards, and privacy.com-style payment methods.
 These payment methods are disproportionately associated with fraudulent accounts, so Meta's risk system assigns a higher risk score to accounts using them.
 If your account is funded by a prepaid or virtual card and experiences any other risk signal (new account, unusual activity, policy warning), the combination can trigger disablement.
 Resolution: Switch to a business credit card or bank account direct debit.
-Accounts using verified business banking have 3x fewer payment-related restrictions.
+Accounts using verified business banking tend to see far fewer payment-related restrictions.

 "If your bank's fraud department blocked a Meta charge, do NOT file a chargeback to get the money back.
 Instead, call your bank and ask them to whitelist Meta's merchant ID.
 A chargeback is one of the fastest paths to account disablement, and reversing it takes 2-4 weeks of documentation."